 Enquiring minds want to know … and you’re the one to tell ’em!

 Your Takeaway: ‘Newsjacking’ is the ability to take advantage of a current news topic while promoting a cause, business, person, or event.
 It’s a great tool, but you usually have to move fast.

-Note: I mentioned The Publicity Hound, earlier.
+Note: I mentioned The Publicity Hound earlier.
 Although she focuses on free publicity for authors, Joan Stewart has a ton of good info in many areas.
-If you’re in business, it’s a good idea to keep up with her.
+If you’re in business, you may want two of her free cheat sheets.

 Click the button to download 89 Reasons to Write a Press Release and Top 10 Free Tools for Free Publicity.

 Join the Conversation: Have you created a buzz by newsjacking a topic?